kidder514/meetskill/README.md

 2. need to add fake course data.

 ### Backlog tasks ###
+hardik tasks:
+-  Sign in
+-  Sign in with facebook
+-  Sign in with google
+-  Forget password
+-  Instructor register
+-  User profile managment

 ### How do I get set up? ###
 1. clone the repo into local and go to that folder